-Paul Harrison's outstanding awards over 28,360 Just Eat Shares, granted under the DSBP will (ii) be automatically rolled over into awards over 2,763 Ordinary Shares, that will vest in equal tranches over the three years following their original grant date (the "Rollover Deferred Shares").
+Paul Harrison's outstanding awards over 28,360 Just Eat Shares, granted under the DSBP will be (ii) automatically rolled over into awards over 2,763 Ordinary Shares, that will vest in equal tranches over the three years following their original grant date (the "Rollover Deferred Shares").
 For the Just Eat plc financial year that ends on 31 December 2019, Paul Harrison may be granted an annual bonus of up to 150% of his base salary of GBP 463,500, determined in accordance with Just Eat plc's remuneration policy as of the date of this circular and calculated as if Paul Harrison had served as a Just Eat plc director for the Just Eat plc financial year that ends on 31 December 2019.
 Any such bonus will be satisfied in cash for an outcome up to 75% of Paul Harrison's base salary.
 Above this level, Paul Harrison will be granted a corresponding award over Ordinary Shares under the New DSBP (the Ordinary Shares awarded being the "2019 Deferred Shares").
-This deferred share award will vest over a three year period from the grant of the award, with one-third of the award vesting and capable of being released at each annual anniversary of grant.
+This deferred share award will vest over a three year period from the grant of the award, with onethird of the award vesting and capable of being released at each annual anniversary of grant.
 On vesting and release, the Rollover Deferred Shares and the 2019 Deferred Shares will be issued or transferred to the STAK to hold for Paul Harrison's benefit, and the STAK will issue him DRs representing such Ordinary Shares.

-Number of Ordinary Shares Vesting date 1 Vesting date 2 Vesting date 3 subject to award 1/3 rd of award 1/3 rd of award 1/3 rd of award 2,763 15 March 2022 15 March 2023 15 March 2024 Awards equivalent to a maximum of 75% of Paul Harrison's base salary of GBP 463,500 (i.e. GBP 347,625) 1/3 rd of award 1/3 rd of award 1/3 rd of award
+Number of Ordinary Shares subject to award Vesting date 1 Vesting date 2 Vesting date 3 Subject to a war a 1/3 rd of award 1/3 rd of award 1/3 rd of award 1/3 Of award 1/3 Of award 1/3 Of award 2,763 15 March 2022 15 March 2023 15 March 2024 Awards equivalent to a maximum of 75% of Paul Harrison's base salary of GBP 463,500 (i.e. GBP 347,625) 1/3rd of award 1/3 rd of award 1/3 rd of award